Plexlogic/dspy-intro/README.md

 Now you have your secret key, you can begin the installation.
 Make sure you follow these instructions _exactly_ - computers are extremely unforgiving about typos and other mistakes.

+Note these instructions will only work on a Mac.

 1. Install Git by downloading and running the installer at https://sourceforge.net/projects/git-osx-installer/.
 1. Open Terminal by pressing ⌘ + SPACE, searching for **Terminal**, and clicking it.
 1. Download the project and go into it by entering these commands (copy each into the Terminal and press ENTER):